adaptlearning/adapt-contrib-confidenceSlider/README.md

 ##Settings overview

-An complete example of this components settings can be found in the [example.json](https://github.com/adaptlearning/adapt-contrib-confidenceSlider/blob/master/example.json) file.
+A complete example of this components settings can be found in the [example.json](https://github.com/adaptlearning/adapt-contrib-confidenceSlider/blob/master/example.json) file.
 A description of the core settings can be found at: [Core model attributes](https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes)

 Further settings for this component are: